DamourYouKnow/shimarin/README.md

 preferences.
 - Track updates related to anime you are currently watching.

-## Required permissions
+## Default permissions
+- **Send messages, embed links, attach files**: These permissions are required for posting content.
+- **Add reactions**: This permission is required for content navigation.
+- **Use slash commands**: This permission will be required for slash commands in the future.
-- Manage message: This permission is used to improve the user experience by removing reactions when
+- **Manage message**: This permission is used to improve the user experience by removing reactions when they can no longer be interacted with.
+This permission can be removed, but it may impact user experience.

 All of the features are documented through the `>help` command.